Anderson family: Arn Anderson

 While working for Bill Watts' Mid-South Wrestling Association (MSW) in 1983, Martin Lunde, who started his professional wrestling career in 1981, was sitting in the locker room during an MSW event when Watts was having a conversation with Matt Osborne, Ted DiBiase and Jim Duggan.
 The three men Watts were talking to were nearing the end of their run with MSW and Watts was sending them to Atlanta, Georgia to work for GCW, which was owned by Jim Barnett at the time.
 Watts told Osborne that he was going to be managed by Paul Ellering and that he would be performing as a part of a tag team.
 Watts explained that they needed to find Osborne a tag team partner when Sylvester Ritter (Junkyard Dog), who was also in the locker room, suggested that since Martin strongly resembled Ole Anderson, who was currently working in GCW, he should be sent over to GCW as an Anderson and be Osborne's tag team partner.
 Watts looked over at Martin and agreed that he did in fact look a lot like Ole and then made the decision to send him to GCW as well.

 When Martin arrived in Atlanta he introduced himself to Ole who immediately reacted to the fact that Martin did in fact look like him.
 Ole gave Martin, who had previously wrestled under his real name and Super Olympia, the new name Arn Anderson.
 Arn was ultimately billed as the brother of Gene, Lars and Ole but at other times he was billed as a cousin or nephew.
 Ole and Arn would start teaming together later that year, shortly after Arn's tag partner Osborne was released from GCW.
 Ole and Arn would remain a team until Ole retired in 1987.

-While he is not related to Ole by blood, Arn did marry Ole Anderson's daughter, making Ole his father in law.

 In combined total, the four original Andersons were tag team champions 41 times, winning 12 different tag team championships across the United States.
 Several modern tag teams have taken names similar to the Minnesota Wrecking Crew as an homage to the group.